Top 10 Staircase Tiles Design: Style Your Home Stairs

 8. Adding Patterns to the Riser

 If you’re more of a colour and pattern fan, consider changing the riser only.
 The tread can stay in a solid colour for practicality, while the riser can feature geometric shapes, floral prints, or mosaic-inspired designs.
+To complement this, decor tiles or encaustic-style patterns serve as a perfect artistic backdrop.
 This is a subtle way to add personality without overwhelming the entire staircase.
 A carefully selected staircase tile design for the riser can truly elevate the look.

 We see many homeowners do this, especially in city apartments where space is somewhat limited, but they still want that pop of cheer.
 A patterned riser can look stunning, especially if you paint the walls in calmer shades so the stairs can take centre stage.
 This can also tie in well with decorative items like small potted plants placed along the staircase or near window sills.